mt-shihab26/books/chapter-11-advanced-data-types-and-operators/README.md

 - ~ : 1's complement (unary operator)
 - Work with `character` and `integer` types.
 They can't used in `floating point` types
 - high-order bit

+## 11.6 - Master the Shift Operators

+- a right shift is equivalent to dividing a number by 2.
+- a left shift is equivalent to multiplying a number by 2.

+## 11.7 - Understand the ? (question) Operator

+- The reason for the ? operator is that a C compiler can produce more efficient code using it instead of hte equivalent if/else statement

+## 11.8 - Do More with assignment operator

+- multiple assignment statement

+## 11.9 - understand the comma operator

+- do this and this and this
+- the right most expression in comma operator